 Dr. Farid Esack

-Farid Esack held the Besl Family Chair of Ethics/Religion & Society between 2003 and 2006.
-A South African Muslim liberation theologian, he studied in Pakistan, the UK and Germany and is the author of Qur’an, Liberation and Pluralism, On Being a Muslim, An Introduction to the Qur’an, and with Sarah Chiddy, the co-editor of Islam, HIV & AIDS –Between Scorn Pity & Justice.
+Farid Esack held the Besl Family Chair of Ethics/Religion and Society between 2003 and 2006.
+A South African Muslim liberation theologian, he studied in Pakistan, the UK and Germany and is the author of Qur'an, Liberation and Pluralism, On Being a Muslim, An Introduction to the Qur'an, and with Sarah Chiddy, the co-editor of Islam, HIV and AIDS -Between Scorn Pity and Justice.
 He has published on Islam, Gender, Liberation Theology, Interfaith Relations, and Qur'anic Hermeneutics.

 Dr. James Buchanan

 James Buchanan was the first holder of the Besl Family Chair of Ethics/Religion and Society from 2000 to 2003.
 He studied comparative religions and ethics at Yale University and the University of Chicago, where he completed a Ph.D.
 He also studied and taught in Paris, Moscow, Beijing and Hong Kong.
 Buchanan formerly held Carolyn Werner Gannett Chair in humanities at the Rochester Institute of Technology.
 He has lectured worldwide and published widely on a range of global ethical issues.

 In 2003, Dr. Buchanan became the Director of the Brueggeman Center for Dialogue at Xavier University.